scrutinydebugger/scrutiny-python/scrutiny/sdk/docs/source/getting_started.rst

         else:
             print("No device connected to the server")

-Most operation with the Python :abbr:`SDK (Software dEvelopment Kit)` are synchronized, meaning they will block until completion.
+Most operation with the Python :abbr:`SDK (Software Development Kit)` are synchronized, meaning they will block until completion.
 When relevant for performance, some operations will return a reference to a ``future`` object that can be waited for when necessary.

 Operations that fail raise an exception.
 All exceptions defined in the Scrutiny SDK inherit the :class:`sdk.ScrutinySDKException<scrutiny.sdk.ScrutinySDKException>`.